Almin-Mesic/AutomTest_olx_LoginFail/README.md

-# Automation Test_olx_LoginFail
+# Automation Test - olx Login Fail succesfully

-- Succesfully fails to login on an OLX.ba account
+- Succesfully fails to login on an OLX.ba account using C#